arnaudeveloper/msp430-HM10/README.md

 ```

-Finally in `Functions.c` there are all the functions used.
+Finally, in `Functions.c` there are all the functions used.

 ```c
 match=0;                            // Set match = 0